financial regulation update

 14 Feb 2017 Cyber security: is tick-box compliance enough?

-This article was first published by Thomas Reuters on 3 February 2017
+This article was first published by Thomson Reuters on 3 February 2017

 The threat cyber security poses has been cited as one of the top five regulatory themes for 2017 by many across the City.
 But why?
 Isn't cyber security another issue for the IT department to deal with?